brandonmandzik/nx-fizzbuzz/README.md

 $ nx run fizzbuzz:test
 ```

 You can specify custom targets you want, for any desired application or library.
-NX is here to globally handle all staging process for all applications living inside of the monorepo.
+Nx is here to globally handle all staging process for all applications living inside of the monorepo.
 It helps by having a common syntax for all apps.

 # Build